Targeted Actions enable supporters to engage on important issues with lawmakers or other targets:

-If you have selected targets in bulk, you may want to consider manually removing specific individuals or offices.
-For example, you've added "All of Federal Senate" but then wish to exclude a few particular individuals, or members of a specific caucus.
+If you have selected targets in bulk, you may want to remove specific individuals or offices.
+For example, you've added "All of Federal Senate" but then wish to exclude a few particular individuals or members of a specific caucus.

-You do not need to manually exclude targets that were not included or have already been selected in a different target set.
+You do not need to manually exclude targets that were not included or exist in a different target set.

 Data Submission Options

-Limit the supporter data which may be shared with custom targets:
+Limit the supporter data shared with custom targets:

 - Do not submit supporter phone numbers in messages to this Custom Target